Create the register

 • QutipBackendV2: Based on Qutip, runs programs with up to ~12 qubits and return qutip objects in the results (default).

 • SVBackend: PyTorch based state vectors and sparse matrices emulator.
 Runs programs with up to ~25 qubits and return torch objects in the results.
-Requires installing the emu-sv package.
+Requires installing the emu-sv package (see the emu-sv documentation (external))

 • MPSBackend: PyTorch based emulator using Matrix Product States (MPS).
 Runs programs with up to ~80 qubits and return torch objects in the results.
-Requires installing the emu-mps package.
+Requires installing the emu-mps package (see the emu-mps documentation (external)).

 To use a particular backend it is sufficient to specify it through the backend_type argument: